Not just any rugelach- Nutella rugelach! Like a perfect little Jewish chocolate-filled croissant.

 Spread a thin layer of Nutella onto your circle.
 Avoid temptation to eat more Nutella.
 Or don’t.

 Roll your triangles up starting on the wide end, and secure your point into the cookie.
 Place on cookie sheets and, just for the hell of it, sprinkle with even more sugar.
 Repeat with the other balls.

 Sweet sassy molassey!
 Feel free to try this recipe with preserves, or the traditional sugar, cinnamon, raisin and nut mixture.
 You just can’t go wrong!

-- ½ cup of sugar, plus more for sprinkling
+- 1/2 cup sugar plus more for sprinkling

 - 2 cups all-purpose flour

 - Roll out each ball into a 9-10 inch circle about 1/8 inch thick on a floured surface into a circle, keeping the other balls in the fridge until you are ready for them.
 Make sure to use enough flour to prevent sticking.

 - Eat a spoonful of Nutella.

 - Spread a thin layer of Nutella on the circle, sprinkle with sugar and hazelnuts.

 - Cut the circle into 12 triangles like a pizza.
 Roll up each triangle from the wide end, and secure the tip into the cookie so you have a little spiral.
 Place cookies on a parchment lined cookie sheet, and freeze for 30 minutes to prevent spreading.
 Repeat with other balls.